Applied Sport Science Technology

 Timeline

 Submit application materials to HPSSC.
-We will review applications on a rolling basis until all positions are filled.
+We will review applications on a rolling basis until all positions are filled and some may begin mid-summer, or mid-August through the fall 2025 term.

-HPSSC and Athletics Dept. Staff will review applications, conduct interviews, and select a candidate.
+HPSSC and Athletics Dept. Staff will review applications, conduct interviews, and select a candidate on a rolling basis until need is met.

 Apply Today!

-Students will enroll in a 3-unit independent study course (W’25) or volunteer for fall 2024 for this opportunity and meet criteria as specified.
+Students will enroll in a 3-unit independent study course or volunteer for for this opportunity and meet criteria as specified.

 Key responsibilities are outlined in the position details section above and on the application form.
 These responsibilities are based upon information from their U-M HPSSC and U-M Athletics faculty, staff, and team leads.